BodiAugustus/ashley_defi/README.md

 #122.
 Created more testing for purchasing a new course.
 Tests passed.

 #123.
 Created test for the activate course functionality.
 Test passed.

+#124.
+Created test to make sure activateCourse is only callable by owner.
+Created utils folder inside of test folder.
+Created exceptions.js inside of that.
+Imported an error revert document.